valdirlourenco/php-azure-face-api/README.md

-# php-azure-face-api
+# PHP Azure Face API

-PHP Azure Face API
+The PHP Azure Face API makes it easy for developers to access Azure Face API in their PHP code.